-Q56: Does DMS have guidance on an appropriate length of time for providing ADT remotely?
+Q89: Does DMS have guidance on an appropriate length of time for providing ADT remotely?

 Participants should be given the option to participate in remote ADT.
-The service should also occur over a span of time that is appropriate and agreeable to the participant, who should be asked how long he or she wishes to engage in remotely delivered programming.
+The service should also occur over a span of time that is appropriate and agreeable to the participant, who should be asked how long he or she wishes to engage in or is able to participate in remotely delivered programming.
 Providers should practically consider that it may be challenging or uncomfortable for participants to sit in a confined space where they are visible by telemonitoring.
 Additionally, providers should keep in mind that some participants reside with other household members who may need to share household computer and telephone lines.